Voice search is HUGE right now.

 If you do a voice search for “how do home insurance claims work”, the result comes from that same FAQ page.

 Getting in the Featured Snippet is like a voice search cheat code.

 In fact, 40.7% of voice search answers come from the Featured Snippet:

 For example, if you do a voice search for “Is ice water bad for dogs?” with the Google iPhone app, the answer you get is:

-And if you look at the search results, you can see that Google just read the Featured Snippet result.
+And if you look at the search results, you can see that Google just read the first result.

 And keep this in mind:

 Getting in the Featured Snippet is even more important for Google Home and Alexa search results.